frequently asked questions

 My rates are as follows:

 Nope!
-I am licensed in the state of Texas, so if that's where you are, I can work with you.
+I am licensed in the entire state of Texas, so if that’s where you are, I can work with you.
+I see in-person clients in Austin, Texas.

 I offer therapy through telehealth (audio/video) and in-person.
 Occasional audio only sessions are available to accommodate travel schedules, technology issues, etc.

-You can expect to set aside 50 minutes for each session unless we discuss a different session length ahead of time.
+You can expect to set aside 50ish minutes for each session unless we discuss a different session length ahead of time.
 From there, it may look different for everyone based on their needs.

 First sessions, called an "Intake Session," are lots of information-gathering so that I can have a general understanding of your overall story.
 We might not go as deep in this session, and I may write down a few things so that I don't forget later.
 I might ask questions about your family and friends, medical and substance use history, your job, and other basic information.
 Medical and substance use history is helpful for me to know about because sometimes our physical health can affect our moods and overall mental functioning.